jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
-This object has a number of [properties](#properties) that define the model (number of particles, model parameters) and the paradigm to be simulated (perturbations, sensory cues).
+This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm to be simulated (perturbations, sensory cues).
 Additional properties allow the user to specify which variables to plot.

-As an example, to simulate a spontaneous recovery paradigm, first define a series of perturbations (use NaN to indicate a channel trial):
+To simulate learning with a simple paradigm, first define a series of perturbations (use NaN to indicate a channel trial):
 ```
 obj.x = [zeros(1,50) ones(1,125) -ones(1,15) NaN(1,150)];
 ```